WeissHymmnos/dotfiles/nvim/README.md

-# Performace dashboard is tailer to MacOS with 8 core chips
+# This is the fedora linux version of my nvim configuration.